 We believe our corporate governance initiatives comply with the Sarbanes-Oxley Act of 2002 and the rules and regulations of the SEC adopted thereunder.
 In addition, we believe our corporate governance initiatives comply with the rules of The Nasdaq Stock Market.
-After this offering, our board of directors will continue to evaluate our corporate governance principles and policies.
+Our board of directors evaluates our corporate governance principles and policies on an ongoing basis.

-Our board of directors adopted a code of business conduct that applies to each of our directors, officers and employees.
+Our board of directors has adopted a code of business conduct that applies to each of our directors, officers and employees.
 The code addresses various topics, including: